 Earlier research has revealed that 15 minutes of recurrent transcranial magnetic stimulation can temporarily release such plasticity (rTMS).
 Patients’ amblyopic eyes improved contrast sensitivity for at least 30 minutes after 15 minutes of rTMS therapy.

 The study, published in the journal Current Biology, looked at how helpful the game Tetris was at treating amblyopic people.

-Dr. Hess, who is also the director of McGill Vision Research, said, “We were able to display the game using head-mounted video goggles, so one eye could only see the falling things and the other eye could only view the ground plane objects.”
+Dr. Hess, also the director of McGill Vision Research, said, “We were able to display the game using head-mounted video goggles, so one eye could only see the falling things and the other eye could only view the ground plane objects.”
 We reasoned that forcing the eyes to operate together might enhance vision in the lazy eye.”

 Patients were aided in their recovery by playing Tetris.

 They tested the effectiveness of this unique kind of treatment on a total of 18 persons with amblyopia.
-Half of the patients wore a patch over their stronger eye while the other half played the game, with each eye seeing a different part of the game.
+Half of the patients wore a patch over their stronger eye while the other half played the game, each eye seeing a different part of the game.

 After only two weeks, patients who played the game with both eyes saw a considerable improvement in their weaker eye’s vision.
 The monocular patching group also improved moderately, but this improvement grew significantly once they began dichoptic training.

 A study conducted at an eye clinic in India found that patients can treat amblyopia by following a regimen that includes playing video games and traditional amblyopia treatment.